 We have our “Little Rays” Group, which meets every six weeks at the Hospice in Farnham.
 It is aimed at younger children, aged 5-12 years old after their loved one has died.
 It is an interactive and fun morning, where the children are supported and guided through a range of activities aimed at helping them express their thoughts and feelings and provide them with ‘coping strategies’ to take away with them.
 There is no limit to the number of sessions children may attend.

-For the Young Person, aged 13-18, we run a separate group every 6 weeks for pre and post bereavement.
+For the Young Person, aged 13-18, we run a separate group every 6 weeks for bereavement.
 This “Storm” group is aimed at providing them with a supportive environment where they may choose to explore and share with other young people sharing a similar experience.
 We meet at a variety of local venues where the emphasis is on meeting and having fun whilst taking part in something like bowling, rock climbing, paint balling, trampolining and much more.